Setup Gloo Mesh and Components

 istioctl verify-install --context=$CLUSTER1

-Install Istio on to the cluster cluster-2
+Install Istio on to the cluster cluster-2:

 istioctl --context $CLUSTER2 operator init